Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

     By default, the Alfresco Search Services contents are decompressed in a folder at ./alfresco-search-services.
 The folder extracts into the same location as the zip file.

-5. You can now start Alfresco Search Services by pointing to the content store and indexes from Alfresco Search and Insight Engine using the following commands.
+5. You can now start Alfresco Search Services by pointing to the content store and indexes from Alfresco Search Services using the following commands.

     > **Note:** If the content store and indexes for Solr are in another location, change the directory location to point to the correct one.